Earlybird Price: Register Before November 15th!

 Level of Difficulty

 This camp is designed for those who have little to no backcountry experience.
-An intermediate level of ski experience at a resort is essential: you must be comfortable on ungroomed blue runs at a mountain resort (Lake Louise blue runs, not prairie ski hill blue runs!).
+An intermediate level of ski experience at a resort is essential: you must be comfortable on ungroomed blue runs at a mountain resort.
 You will have a better time on the course if you have some experience skiing with a daypack (30L) and are used to adapting to challenging terrain and conditions.

 You will spend almost all day outside (up to 8 hours), sometimes stopped for discussion or breaks.
 Come prepared for cold weather with warm layers: please read the gear list carefully, and make sure you have everything.
 Fitness is a key component to backcountry travel.
 It is imperative that you have a basic level of fitness to allow for access and learning.